Updated May 2023

 5: Handle Any Belongings Left Behind

-Research your local laws about the abandoned property and what you are supposed to do with it.
+Research your local laws about the abandoned property and what you’re supposed to do with it.
 Many states will require you to keep it for a set period of time.
 Afterward, you may need to file a small claims court case against the squatters to have the costs of doing so reimbursed.

 No matter what you do, make sure you follow the local laws when dealing with squatters.
-Never use force or threats, even though it might be tempting to try to handle the situation yourself.
+Never use force or threats, though it might be tempting to try to handle the situation yourself.
 Rely on the local government to help you get your property back.

 Reminder: What You Can’t Do

-Don’t Remove Squatter Yourself
+Don’t Remove The Squatters Yourself

 Don’t Change Property Locks

 Additionally, you should not change the locks, turn off the utilities, or otherwise try to force the squatters to leave by making the property uninhabitable for them.
+Just as it is illegal to use these tactics to force a tenant to leave your property, it’s also illegal to use them on squatters.

-Don’t Threaten Squatter
+Don’t Threaten Squatters

 Finally, never threaten them with physical violence or attack them verbally.
 This can lead to a large escalation and even bigger issues for you and your business.